 To Thine Own Self Be True

-in our behavioral methods.
+You may have noticed above that we used the keyword self in our behavioral methods.
 When used within a method, it refers to the instance of the class that calls on the instance method.

-Let's see what happens when we add a binding.pry
+Let's see what happens when we add a binding.pry outside of a method but still within the class.

-in this case refers to the Person
+Just as expected, self in this case refers to the Person class.

 The Differences of Methods

-An easy way to remember the difference between both types of methods is the use of self
+An easy way to remember the difference between both types of methods is the use of self in the method name.

-method is an instance method and can only be called on by an instance of a class because it access the attributes of that instance.
+As we saw, the say_name method is an instance method and can only be called on by an instance of a class because it access the attributes of that instance.

 A Brief Note on Class and Instance Variables

-We have already used instance variables in our construction of instances and accessing their information/attributes (e.g. @name
+We have already used instance variables in our construction of instances and accessing their information/attributes (e.g. @name).

-).
-A class variable name can also be defined using capital letters (i.e. ALL
+A class variable is contains an extra @ symbol and is defined outside of a method (i.e. @@all).
+A class variable name can also be defined using capital letters (i.e. ALL).

-and assigned to equal an empty array.
-We also instruct our initialize method to "shovel" or add each instance of the Person
+In the example above, we have defined the class variable @@all and assigned to equal an empty array.
+We also instruct our initialize method to "shovel" or add each instance of the Person class to the array.

 Here's the philosophical part: As a person we should know certain things about ourselves.
 Although not all people know each other, we are still connected as a species.
 Therefore, in a way, our species should technically know every person derived from it.
 In this case, we can create a method that can only be accessed by the class (i.e. a class method).

-in a method name allows the class to call on it.
-When we call Person.all
+Using the keyword self in a method name allows the class to call on it.
+When we call Person.all, the method should return an array of the instances created.

-class that we created are now returns.
+And here we go, both instances of the Person class that we created are now returned.
 Through other class methods, we can loop or iterate through this for other purposes as well.

 Conclusion